Skip to main content

 Trump administration ends temporary protected status for thousands of Somalis in US

-About 2,500 Somali nationals under Temporary Protected Status must leave by March 17 as the administration cites improved conditions in Somalia and national interest.
+About 2,471 Somali nationals with Temporary Protected Status must leave by March 17 as DHS cites improved conditions in Somalia; legal challenges to the termination are expected.

 • The Trump administration is ending temporary protected status for immigrants from Somalia, as confirmed by White House Press Secretary Karoline Leavitt in a post on X.